specter9876/introsde-adapter/README.md

 ### FOOD

-The results are in XML:
+The results are in XML and JSON:

 <foods>
     <food>